 A majority of serious crimes in El Salvador are never solved; only 6 of the 31 murders of U.S. citizens since January 2010 have resulted in convictions.
 El Salvador’s current conviction rate for all crimes is five percent.
 The Government of El Salvador lacks sufficient resources to properly investigate and prosecute cases and to deter violent crime.
 While several of the PNC’s investigative units have shown great promise, routine street level patrol techniques, anti-gang, and crime suppression efforts are limited.
 Equipment shortages (particularly radios, vehicles, and fuel) further limit their ability to deter or respond to crimes effectively.

-Extortion is a particularly serious and common crime in El Salvador.
-Many extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
-U.S. citizens who are visiting El Salvador for extended periods may be at higher risk for extortion demands.
-While reported rates of extortion have dropped in the last two years, recent reports show that there is an increase in the level of violence associated with extortion cases, including media reports of extortion victims and witnesses being killed.
-Many extortion cases are not reported for fear of reprisal and lack of faith in the ability of the government to protect the victims.
-Criminals have ready access to firearms and shootouts are not uncommon.
-Foreigners, however, may not carry guns even for their own protection without first obtaining firearms licenses from the Salvadoran government.
-Failure to do so will result in the detention of the bearer and confiscation of the firearm, even if it is licensed in the United States.
+Extortion is a particularly serious and very common crime in El Salvador.
+Some extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
+U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands.
+Hitting its peak a few years ago, extortion rates have dropped in the last two years.
+However, recent reports show that there is an increase in the level of violence associated with extortion cases.
+Many extortions are not reported by victims for fear of reprisal and lack of faith in the ability of the government to protect the victims.